When I read about a free webinar on small business cyber safety, I wanted to learn more about it.

 After visiting their website, I found the page for the upcoming webinar.

-And replied to their tweet asking about the link:
+And contacted them to ask about the link:

 Is that the correct link?
-The https://t.co/oj0Ozpw7qo link in that tweet redirects to 4 different domains before sending me to a survey site.
-Is this correct link for the Sept 11 event? https://t.co/a5vzB2iTXQ
+The link redirects to 4 different domains before sending me to a survey site.

 — Deborah Edwards-Onoro (@redcrew) August 20, 2018